Secured a seat in one of the best architecture colleges? Then congratulations are for you.

 Jot down everything in your notebook.
 To make this fun, use multi-colored pens.
 Though pretty childish, you’ll love writing it in this way.
 They’ll be your perfect companion to kill boredom.

 But, be grateful that you’ve got a chance to pursue your passion.
 Your degree, coupled with experience, will help you bag the best opportunities in the future.
-Rest assured, you’ll definitely succeed.
+Rest assured, you’ll succeed.

 With that, we shall take your leave.
 However, before we bring down the curtains, we’d like to share our favorite quote by Stephen Gardiner “Good buildings come from good people, and all problems are solved by good design.”